nickf57/TakeHomeTech/README.md

 1. Refining peak border calling.
 The current methods all have obvious shortcomings, though gradient based detection is the most versatile.
 Gradient based border  detection can, and should, be updated to provide explicit means to alter how peak tails are integrated.
 2. Implementing chromatogram normalization to reduce required tuning of parameters across diverse datasets.
 3. Refining baseline estimation.
 The current baseline estimation method fits a single polynomial to the entire length of a chromatogram.
 While one must be wary of overfitting, better results can be obtained by utilizing splines to estimate regions of the baseline.
 Similarly, a better background isolation method can be used to more precisely model the chromatogram baseline
 4. Provide a basic gaussian fit based method to integrate peak areas.
-Though not a personal preference, this is still a common method used by many and should be accounted for.
+Though not a personal preference, this is still a common method used by many and may be necessary for data consistency.